-According to the U.S. Bureau of Labor Statistics, employment is projected to grow 17 percent in this decade, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, web application and design employment is projected to grow 13 percent in this decade, much faster than the average for all occupations.

 Web Application Design and Development

 The Web Application Design and Development training program offers hands-on school instruction in full-stack web development, giving you the skills needed to become a junior developer or website administrator with no prior coding experience needed.

 Not just a bootcamp, this 7½ month training program gives you the skills, theory, and hands-on experience necessary to enter the cutting-edge field of website and application development.

 The Web Application Design and Development program course transforms beginning computer coding students into entry-level full-stack web developers.
 Learn how to code and design web and mobile responsive applications professionally in a full-time immersive course.

 The school’s curriculum culminates with computer coding assignments using today’s most popular web development technologies, such as Python and PHP, encompassing e-commerce, content management, service-oriented architecture, and security.

 Through a series of hands-on projects, Hunter Business School students not only cultivate an understanding of computer coding and programming concepts, but also learn to work in a collaborative team environment, practice software development methodology skills, and prepare a sizable portfolio for their new career.